OSGeo/PROJ/docs/source/apps/projinfo.rst

     database.
 This option can be specified as the only switch of the utility.
     If also specifying a CRS object and the :option:`--output-id` option, the definition of the object as SQL statements will be appended.

+.. option:: --list-crs [list-crs-filter]

+    .. versionadded:: 8.1

+    Outputs a list (authority name:code and CRS name) of the filtered CRSs from the database.
+    If no filter is provided all authority names and types of non deprecated CRSs are dumped. list-crs-filter is a comma separated combination of: auth_name=XXX,allow_deprecated,geodetic,geocentric, geographic,geographic_2d,geographic_3d,vertical,protected,compound,temporal,engineering,bound,other
+    where XXX is the authority.
+When auth_name is provided multiple times, it is included for each one.

 .. option:: --3d